Skip to content

 Review Analysis

-4.4/5 from 9,650 Trustpilot reviews.
-Best in our 20-provider database.
-Worldpay is close at 4.3/5 from about 9,700 reviews.
-NOWPayments matches the 4.4 score but from only 750 reviews, much smaller sample.
-Nuvei has 3.6/5.
+4.3/5 from 9,591 Trustpilot reviews.
+Tied with Worldpay at the top of our database (Worldpay has about 10,022 reviews at the same 4.3 score).
+NOWPayments scores 4.4 but from only 854 reviews, much smaller sample.
+Nuvei has 3.8/5.
 Positive reviews keep mentioning deposit speed and the virtual card working where regular bank cards don't.
-Negative ones cluster around KYC taking too long on bigger withdrawals, transaction limits feeling low, and support response times during peak hours.
-Most withdrawal delays actually trace back to the receiving bank rather than AstroPay's processing.
+Negative ones cluster around KYC taking too long on bigger withdrawals, account freezes, transaction limits feeling low, and support response times during peak hours.
+Growing trend of complaints about accounts locked with funds inaccessible for extended periods.

 Context for Operators